Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 ### Requirements

-While each institution's IRB submission process is different, typically if your study involves working with human subjects you are required to submit an application to the IRB.
-As part of your application you will be asked to state what review category your study falls under [@lafayette_college_three_nodate; @northwestern_university_exempt_nodate; @university_of_california_berkeley_exempt_2022].
+While each institution's IRB submission process is different, typically if your study involves working with human subjects you are required to submit an application to an IRB.
+Before submitting your application you will need to determine what review category your study falls under as the application differs depending on the category [@lafayette_college_three_nodate; @northwestern_university_exempt_nodate; @university_of_california_berkeley_exempt_2022].

 1. Exempt
     - These studies usually involve minimal risk and fit within categories predefined by your IRB (e.g., evaluating the use of accepted or revised standardized tests).
 These studies typically involve a shorter review process and a quicker review than non-exempt studies.